electronpass/electronpass-desktop/README.md

 Optionally install ElectronPass:

     sudo make install

-Additional Ubuntu note: You might have to execute the binary from terminal.

 ## License
 Code in this project is licensed under [GNU GPLv3 license](https://github.com/electronpass/electronpass-desktop/blob/master/LICENSE).
 Some third party files are subjective to their respective license.